-The Full Disclosure Principle states that all relevant and necessary information for the understanding of a financial statement should be included on a set of financial statements for public company filings.
-Financial Analysts who read financial statements need to know what inventory valuation method has been used, if there have been any significant write-downs, how depreciation is being calculated, and other critical information for the understanding of the financial statements.
+The Full Disclosure Principle states that all relevant and necessary information for the understanding of a company’s financial statements must be included in public company filings.
+For example, financial analysts who read financial statements need to know what inventory valuation method has been used, if there have been any significant write-downs, how depreciation is being calculated, and other critical information for the understanding of the financial statements.

-The full disclosure principle does not require the release of all available information to the public.
+The full disclosure principle does not require the release of every piece of available information to the public.
 On the contrary, the rule would be impractical then, as it would dump a huge volume of information on analysts and investors.
 The principle urges the disclosure of information that can have a material impact on the company’s financial results or financial position.

 The principle helps foster transparency in financial markets and limits the opportunities for potentially fraudulent activities.
 The importance of the full disclosure principle continues to grow amid the high-profile scandals that involved the manipulation of accounting results and other deceptive practices.
 The most notable examples are the Enron scandal in 2001 and Madoff’s Ponzi scheme discovered in 2008.

 In addition, the full disclosure principle can be used in contractual law.
 In such a case, the parties in a business transaction must disclose to each other all material information that is related to the execution of a transaction.

 Full Disclosure Requirements